MegaManSec/JoshuaHu/_posts/2024-10-07-facetimehd-webcam-linux-vm-macbook-freebsd-broadcom-1570.md

 In my previous post, _[A Full Guide: FreeBSD 13.3 on a MacBook Pro 11.4 (Mid 2015) (A1398)](https://joshua.hu/FreeBSD-on-MacbookPro-114-A1398)_, I outlined how to get nearly every device on a Macbook Pro 11,4 functioning while running FreeBSD.
 Nearly everything: except for the webcam.

 In this post, I'll outline how to get the camera working on FreeBSD, by using a tiny Alpine Linux VM using FreeBSD's hypervisor bhyve, and PCI passthrough.
 At the end of this post, you'll have a working webcam.

-In the following screenshot, you see me running `webcamd` on the FreeBSD host, `ffmpeg` and `socat` in the Alpine Linux VM, `ffmpeg` and `nc` on the FreeBSD host, and `pwcview` on the FreeBSD host:
+In the following screenshot, you see me running `webcamd` on the FreeBSD host (top right), `ffmpeg` and `socat` in the Alpine Linux VM (top left), `ffmpeg` and `nc` on the FreeBSD host (bottom), and `pwcview` on the FreeBSD host:

 ![Selfie using a Macbook Pro webcam on FreeBSD](/files/freebsd-selfie.png)

 ## Broadcom 1570

---
+---

-The Broadcom 1570 (the webcam used by this and many other Mac products) is apparently "_[based on Ambarellas S2 series of IP cameras; likely a nerfed version of the S2Lm.]_(https://github.com/patjak/facetimehd/wiki/Specification---Features)".
+The Broadcom 1570 (the webcam used by this and many other Mac products) is apparently "[_based on Ambarellas S2 series of IP cameras; likely a nerfed version of the S2Lm._](https://github.com/patjak/facetimehd/wiki/Specification---Features)".
 The camera can be turned on [without activating the green light](https://www.usenix.org/system/files/conference/usenixsecurity14/sec14-paper-brocker.pdf).

 Broadcom does not offer any driver for this device, but luckily it has been reverse-engineered by someone and a driver exists for Linux.

 ## PCI Passthrough and Alpine Linux

---
+---

 In order to utilize the Linux driver, we obviously need to be running...
 Linux.
 So, the plan is to start a tiny VM running Alpine Linux, install the `facetimehd` driver, and stream the webcam back to the FreeBSD host, ultimately using `webcamd` to turn the stream into a webcam device.